b3nkang/analysis-unlocker-extension/README.md

 The backend server will take 10-20 seconds to unlock your analysis.
 In the meantime, you can navigate away from the page, or do whatever you like.
 After around 20-30 seconds (depending on your internet speed), refresh your page, and click into the analysis of the game whose button you had pressed.

 The review should be unlocked.
-If in your profile page/homepage your game has accuracy percentages (as opposed to the text that says "review"), it means the game has been unlocked.
+If in your profile page/homepage your game has accuracy percentages (as opposed to the text that says `review`), it means the game has been unlocked.
 If not, click into the game and see if you can access analysis.
 If it still is locked, wait 30 more seconds and refresh.
 If still not unlocked, try the "unlock analysis" button.